jamesking666666/Agent-Based-LLMs-Evaluator/README.md

-* "Agent Based LLMs Evaluator.yml" can be imported as DSL file in the Dify framework, and the running results are as follows:
+<ins>"Agent Based LLMs Evaluator.yml" can be imported as DSL file in the Dify framework, and the running results are as follows:</sub>

 Q1：Check the release times of YOLOv1 to YOLOv13 versions and generate a bar chart.
 -